galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > ├── .
 > └── startup.sh
 > ```
-> You'll find a Dockerfile, startup.sh, and a README that will describe how the dockerfile here for an Gxit works.
-We encourage you to read thi README.
+> You'll find a Dockerfile, startup.sh, and a README that will describe how the Dockerfile here for a GxIT works.
+We encourage you to read this README.
 >
 {: .hands_on}